Justin-Bento/farah-hakimpour/README.md

 # Farah Hakimpour - Portfolio Website

-## Project Overview 🚀

-This repository hosts the code for Farah Hakimpour's personal portfolio website, showcasing her remarkable talents as a Graphic Designer and Illustrator.
-The primary goal of this project is to provide a user-friendly platform for visitors to explore Farah's art pieces and design works.
+This repository hosts the code for Farah Hakimpour's personal portfolio website, the goal of this website is to showcase her projects as a Graphic Designer and Illustrator.

-## Key Features 🌟
+## Key Features

-* Uses a Content Management System to upload and edit new and old projects.
-* Lets people contact her for any requests.
-* Helps clients and requiters know Farah on a more personal level.
+- Implimented Sanity Content Management System to controll projects showcased within the app.
+- Setup a form request to ensuring clients email her work address.
+- Light and Dark mode using Tailwind CSS.
+- Mobile-First Design approach
+- Soft Animation's throughout the website to ease the page transition.

 ## Technologies Used 🛠️